Rawlings (company)

-The company was acquired by Seidler Equity Partners (SEP) and MLB Properties from Newell Brands in June 2018 for $395 million.
+The Rawlings company was acquired by Seidler Equity Partners (SEP) and MLB Properties from Newell Brands in June 2018 for $395 million.

-As of 2013, Rawlings was the most chosen glove of current MLB players.

 History

 Origins

 Rawlings was founded in Saint Louis in 1887, during the middle of the Long Depression, by George and Alfred Rawlings.
 The brothers set up a sporting goods store with its own catalog.
 They sold "Fishing Tackle, Guns, Baseball, Football, Golf, Polo, Tennis, Athletic and General Sporting Goods".
 The company is credited with introducing football shoulder pads in 1902, and the first all-weather football.